-Talent Development Centres were run for the first time in 2012.
-Small changes were made to the programme in 2013, to provide greater financial support from Squash NZ.
+Talent Development Centres have been run since 2012.
 There are four centres, one in each of the Far North, Northern, Central and Southern zones (Head Coached by Mark Waldin, Lindsey Walters, Jason Fletcher and Mike Allred respectively).
-Talent Development Centres cater to the country's top under 11 and under 13 players, and provides a forum for them to train together.
-The Centres address a gap in the current national squad structure, which includes the World Junior squads for the country's top juniors, and the National Development Squad for the top under 17 and under 15 players.
-The Talent Development Centre Programme provides top coaching and guidance for the leading younger players, and provides a stepping stone for them to reach the National Development Squad.
+Talent Development Centres cater to the country's top under 11 and under 13 players, and provide a forum for them to train together.
+The Centres form an important step in the national High Performance player pathway.
+Hard work at TDC level can help to prepare players for involvement in the later steps of the High Performance Programme:

 High Performance Coach Paul Hornsby said "The Talent Development Centre Programme is designed to offer increased support to the country's most talented under 11 and 13 players, allowing them to train in a squad environment alongside their competitors.
 The benefits are clear to see in terms of education and development of both players and coaches.
 The ideal would be for us to create three centres across the country, this would make the sessions more accessible as well as creating a larger pool of refined players to feed the National Development Squads in future years".